ilmalte/hugo-website/content/about.md

 I am currently living in Biel/Bienne, the metropolis of Swiss watchmaking in the Canton of Bern, Switzerland, and daily struggling with QWERTZ keyboards.

-Junior Software Engineer at Swatch Group Services ⌚🧑‍💻
+Software Engineer at Swatch Group Services ⌚🧑‍💻

 <hr style="overflow:auto;">